0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 To release a new version, follow these steps:

 1. Increment the semver in Cargo.toml of those Devnet crates that have changed.
 Use `scripts/check_crate_changes.sh` for this.

-Preferably create a separate PR for the increment, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/473).
-In your PR, add a documentation entry for the incoming version by running:
+2. Add a documentation entry for the incoming version by running:

    ```
    npm run docusaurus docs:version <VERSION>
    ```

+3. Create a PR styled after [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/473).

-2. The publishing of crates and Docker images is done automatically in CI when merged into the main branch.
+4. The publishing of crates and Docker images is done automatically in CI when merged into the main branch.

-3. When the CI workflow is done, create a git tag of the form `vX.Y.Z`, push it and create a GitHub release with notes describing changes since the last release.
+5. When the CI workflow is done, create a git tag of the form `vX.Y.Z`, push it and create a GitHub release with notes describing changes since the last release.

-4. Attach the [binary artifacts built in CI](https://circleci.com/docs/artifacts/#artifacts-overview) to the release.
+6. Attach the [binary artifacts built in CI](https://circleci.com/docs/artifacts/#artifacts-overview) to the release.
 Use `scripts/fetch_ci_binaries.py` to fetch all artifacts of a CI workflow.